 Public Health Student Intern Program

-The HRSA Public Health Student Volunteer Program provides a one-semester internship at the Health Resources and Services Administration's bureaus or offices for students enrolled in a public health program.
+The HRSA Public Health Student Intern Program provides a one-semester internship within one of the Health Resources and Services Administration's bureaus or offices for students enrolled in a public health program.

 Interns will have frequent contact with HRSA's public health experts in one of a wide-range of disciplines including rural health policy, HIV/AIDS, maternal and child health, and healthcare systems.
 Specific projects will depend on initiatives within the office in which an intern is placed.

 - Support the management of grants and programs at HRSA